pnadolny13/100-days-of-code/log.md

 **Thoughts** Javascript is difficult to get working.
 I have a hard time because i dont really know how to debug yet, other than just looking at network calls.

 **Link(s) to work:** https://github.com/pnadolny13/CodeViz/commits/master

+### Day 23: February 01, 2018

+**Today's Progress**: Started playing with Angular in Flask, turns out they use the same syntax to receive variables in HTML.
+You can configure to change the syntax but I still wasnt able to use Jinja and Angular together.
+My JS worked but it never made the call to the BE python view to receive data.

+**Thoughts** No real progress but messing around with Javascript and testing out how things work will probably help me understand it better.

+**Link(s) to work:** NA